|Plensa's "Laura with Bun"|

 |Feurman's "The Golden Mean"|

 I was a bit surprised by how different "The Golden Mean" is from her hyperrealistic work.
 But the theme of the connection between humans and water is the same.
 It's a concept Feurman has been exploring since the 1970s.
-"My subjects are swimmer.
+"My subjects are swimmers.
 My medium is water," Feurman once remarked.

 In this sculpture, she captures the moment before a high diver springs off his platform.
 (I wanted Maggie to replicate the pose for a photo opp, but she refused.)
 In Greek philosophy, the golden mean is the middle between two extremes.
 It's a place of symmetry, proportion and harmony.
 Feurman's sculpture captures this delicate balance.